eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-namespaces-and-names.md

 * a dot must be followed by a lower- or uppercase character from a-z
 * numbers may be used
 * underscore may be used
+* have a maximum length of 256 characters

 When writing a Java application, you can use the following regex to validate your namespaces: <br/>
     ``(?<ns>|(?:(?:[a-zA-Z]\w*+)(?:\.[a-zA-Z]\w*+)*+))``